dnvriend/study-sbt/README.md

 ### Dependency Key Operator
 As you may or may not know, Sbt is being simplified which means that a lot of 'exotic operators' are being dropped and only a few operators are being used and in context of a certain use case can be applied.
 Some of those operators you already know like ':=', '+=', '++=' and so on.

+Notice:
-Because of a [technical reason #1444](https://github.com/sbt/sbt/issues/1444) we still need to use the '<<=' operator which is the 'Dependency Key' operator for some dependencies.
+- For SBT < v1.0 users: Because of a [technical reason #1444](https://github.com/sbt/sbt/issues/1444) we still need to use the '<<=' operator which is the 'Dependency Key' operator for some dependencies.
 No problem if you know what it is and what it does.
+- For SBT >= 1.0 users: Note: please replace '<<=' with ':=' as the dependency operator.

 Sbt allows us to define the following dependencies between tasks: